University of Southampton Students' Union: Membership

 The Students' Union is a membership organisation that is primarily open to students of the University of Southampton on credit-bearing courses or through studying a higher research degree.
 Students are automatically enrolled as members of the students' union unless they opt-out of this.
-Membership continues when students are on years abroad, placement years or if they are suspended.
-The union also sells associate membership to partners of students, staff at the University of Southampton, alumni, students at Solent University and students enrolled on lifelong learning and recovery college programmes.
+Membership continues when students are on years abroad, placement years, or if they are suspended.
+The union also sells associate membership to partners of students, staff at the University of Southampton, alumni, students at Solent University, and students enrolled on lifelong learning and recovery college programmes.

-The students' union does not regularly publish the number of members; the last time was in 2012 when there were 22,269 members of the union including associate members.
+The students' union does not regularly publish the number of members; the last time was in 2012, when there were 22,269 members of the union, including associate members.
 As of 2020, the University of Southampton has a student population of 21,179.

 Governance

 The Union's political oversight body is the Union Senate, made up of 21 voting members including the sabbatical officers and representatives of the different areas of Union activity.
-The Senate also ensures the Union's 'Memorandum and Articles of Association' and the Union's twelve 'rules' that form the equivalent of a constitution is maintained and upheld.
+The Senate also ensures the Union's 'Memorandum and Articles of Association' and the Union's twelve 'rules' that form the equivalent of a constitution are maintained and upheld.

-In October 2020, SUSU launched their new strategy under the new chief executive with a new vision, belief, purpose, values and mission.
+In October 2020, SUSU launched their new strategy under the new chief executive with a new vision, belief, purpose, values, and mission.
 With the aim that 'every student loves their time at Southampton', the new strategy sets out the Union's purpose to 'help students form friendship groups, support students to complete their degree programmes and give students a voice in the university and wider community.'
-Their three values, which were incorporated into their logo, representing they will 'Stand Strong' for the voice of students, 'Join Together' to create an inclusive and diverse community and 'Take Responsibility' for their actions and reduce environmental impact and discrimination.
+Their three values were incorporated into their logo, representing that they will 'Stand Strong' for the voice of students, 'Join Together' to create an inclusive and diverse community, and 'Take Responsibility' for their actions and reduce environmental impact and discrimination.

 Sabbatical officers

 SUSU is currently led by five sabbatical officers (sometimes referred to as full-time officers): one president and four vice-presidents, each covering a particular area of the union's activity.
 They are elected in February or March each year by any full member of the union (all students automatically unless they specifically opt out) and are limited by law to two terms of office.
-The current team from 1 July 2021 is:
+The current team from 1 July 2025 is: